rayyanshuda/jigsaw-puzzle/README.md

 This program assumes an array of type jigsawpiece with a number of pieces in random order.
 Writen is a program that solves this puzzle.
 To solve it, the program will print the name attribute of the pieces in order from top left to bottom right.

+In the case that a corresponding puzzle piece is not found, the program will continue until there are no more suitable pieces to complete the puzzle, and terminate itself.